MalifaciousGames/Mali-s-Macros/a-macro/README.md

 This feature doesn't have its own memory so it should be used in conjunction with the condition attribute if you want choices to remain hidden after navigating back to a passage.

 ### Trigger attribute ###
+Accepts : `number / 'string'(comma-separated) / [array]`

-The `trigger` attribute is used to trigger events at document level.
+The `trigger` attribute is used to trigger one or multiple events at document level.
 It is meant to be used in conjunction with the [`<<on>>` macro](../on-macro).
 Events can be supplied as a commas separated string, a valid event object or an array of strings or objects.

 ```html
 <<set $var = 45>>